 The food in Memphis is almost as legendary as the music and any trip to the city must involve some local favorites.
 And first on that list is barbecue.
 Memphis loves its barbecue so much that don’t be surprised to see things like barbecue spaghetti on the menu at the Bar-B-Q Shop or a barbecue bologna sandwich at Payne’s BBQ.
 Or stick to the classics and enjoy Central BBQ’s pulled pork sandwiches or the ribs at Charlie Vergos’ Rendezvous that have been filling up Memphians for generations.
-Don’t skimp on the fried okra or banana pudding either, it’s not all about the meat (yes, yes it is).
-And after you’ve recovered from the meat sweats, be sure and check out the world-famous Gus’s Fried Chicken or the soul food at the Soul Fish Cafe.
+Don’t skimp on the fried okra or banana pudding either.
+After you’ve recovered from the meat sweats, be sure and check out world-famous Gus’s Fried Chicken or the soul food at the Soul Fish Cafe.

 For nightlife, look no further than Beale Street.
 Half the fun of Beale Street is just walking around enjoying the laid back atmosphere that encompasses Memphis.
 Wander over to W.C.
 Handy park to enjoy free concerts when the weather is nice.
-For more music, check out the duel venue of the Blues Hall for more stripped down sets or venture further in to the louder Rum Boogie Cafe.
-Local drinks include Silky O’Sullivan’s signature Diver, a gallon sized drink served in a bucket with a multitude of straws for you to enjoy with your closest friends or the ubiquitous Walk Me Down, a blue frozen cocktail featuring seven different alcohol.
-Just be careful you won’t need help to walk back to your hotel or you may look like the famous ducks at the nearby Peabody Hotel.
+For more music, check out the duel venue of the Blues Hall for more stripped down sets or venture further inside to the louder Rum Boogie Cafe.
+Local drinks include Silky O’Sullivan’s signature Diver, a gallon sized drink served in a bucket with a multitude of straws for you to enjoy with your closest friends or the ubiquitous Walk Me Down, a blue frozen cocktail featuring seven different alcohols.
 In the morning, head to the Arcade, Memphis’ oldest cafe, for simple and filling breakfast items before you head out for a round or two of golf.

-Before the action gets going on the TPC Southwind, there are several options for a quick round of golf in the Memphis area.
-The following are 3 courses you can play during your visit to Memphis for the FedEx St. Jude’s Classic.
+There are several options for a quick round of golf in the Memphis area.
+The following are the best courses you can play during your visit to Memphis.

 photo courtesy Tunica National